 Minjae shrugged.
 “Better ghosts than gods.”

-They both sat with that for a moment, the tunnel around them humming faintly, like even the walls were listening.
+They both sat with that for a moment, the tunnel around them creaking gently like even what was left of the walls was listening.
+The repairs were nearly done now.
+Minjae’s hands hovered over the exposed servos, steady despite the fine dust still drifting down onto them.

 Minjae grinned.
 “See?
 Look at that.
 Didn’t explode.
 Ten out of ten.”